 We found 5 family medicine practitioners who accept Humana HMO Open Access Copay 50/5000 near Groesbeck, TX.

-Dr. Jeffrey Rettig is a family practitioner.
+Dr. Jeffrey Rettig is a Groesbeck, TX physician who specializes in family medicine.
 Dr. Rettig attended medical school at A.T.
 Still University, Kirksville College of Osteopathic Medicine.
-He has a 3.0 out of 5 star average patient rating.
-He is an in-network provider for Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
+Patients gave him an average rating of 3.0 stars out of 5.
+He honors Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, Blue Cross Blue Shield Gold, and more.

-Dr. Kenneth Lomenzo practices family medicine.
-He graduated from St. George's University School of Medicine.
-Dr. Lomenzo is in-network for several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+Dr. Kenneth Lomenzo sees patients in Groesbeck, TX.
+His medical specialty is family medicine.
+He is a graduate of St. George's University School of Medicine.
+Dr. Lomenzo takes several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.

 Conditions / Treatments